Christian II of Denmark: Personal life

 Whilst visiting Bergen in 1507 or 1509, Christian fell in love with a Norwegian girl of Dutch heritage, named Dyveke Sigbritsdatter.
 She became his mistress and remained with him until Dyveke's death.
-Their relationship was not interrupted by Christian's marriage to Isabella of Austria, the granddaughter of Holy Roman Emperor Maximilian I. They married by proxy on 11 June 1514 in Bruxelles.
+Their relationship was not interrupted by Christian's marriage to Isabella of Austria, the granddaughter of Holy Roman Emperor Maximilian I. They married by proxy on 11 June 1514 in Brussels.
 Isabella was brought to Copenhagen a year later, and the marriage was ratified on 12 August 1515 at Copenhagen Castle, in a ceremony conducted by Birger Gunnersen, Archbishop of Lund.

 Dyveke died in 1517, and Christian was led to believe that the magnate Torben Oxe had poisoned her.
 Oxe's status meant that he should have been tried by the Council of State, but instead he was brought to trial by a common jury at Solbjerg outside Copenhagen.
 He was found guilty and executed in November 1517.
 This act precipitated the division between the king and aristocracy that ultimately led to Christian's deposition.

 Christian's chief counsellor was Dyveke's mother, Sigbrit Willoms.
 Christian appointed her controller of the Sound Dues of Øresund, and took her advice on all financial matters.
 A bourgeoise herself, she acted to extend the influence of the middle classes, and formed an inner council, which competed with the Rigsraadet for power.
 Her influence was resented by the aristocracy, who blamed her for the king's favouring the working classes.

 Reconquest of Sweden

 Christian was meanwhile preparing for the inevitable war with Sweden.
 The anti-Danish faction, headed by the regent Sten Sture the Younger, was opposed by the pro-Danish party led by Archbishop Gustav Trolle.
 In 1517 Christian dispatched ships and soldiers to the relief of the archbishop's fortress of Stäket, but was defeated by Sture and his peasant levies at Vedila.
 A second attempt the following year was also frustrated by Sture's victory at the Battle of Brännkyrka.

 A third attempt made in 1520 with a large army of French, German and Scottish mercenaries proved successful.
 Sture was mortally wounded at the Battle of Bogesund on 19 January, and the remaining rebel forces were suppressed in April at the bloody Battle of Uppsala.
-Under the leadership of Sture's widow Christina Gyllenstierna, Stockholm held out until September 1520.
-Ultimately Christian was crowned by Trolle in November, with the agreement of the Swedish Privy Council (Riksråd), who had, however, extracted an indemnity for the past and guarantee that Sweden should be ruled according to Swedish laws and custom.
+Christian's army and navy then moved to Stockholm and besiege the city.
+Sweden was now under the leadership of Sture's widow Christina Gyllenstierna.
+Stockholm held out until September 1520, when Christina surrendered.
+Christian was crowned king of Sweden by Trolle in November, with the agreement of the Swedish Privy Council (Riksråd), who had, however, extracted an indemnity for the past and guarantee that Sweden should be ruled according to Swedish laws and custom.